mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > In addition to the techniques described earlier to address high bias, I sometimes also carry out an error analysis on the *training data*, following a protocol similar to error analysis on the Eyeball dev set.
 This can be useful if your algorithm has high bias -- i.e., if it is not fitting the training set well.

-Ngoài các kỹ thuật được mô tả trước đây để giải quyết độ chệch cao, đôi khi tôi cũng thực hiện phân tích lỗi trên *dữ liệu huấn luyện*, theo một giao thức tương tự như phân tích lỗi trên tập phát triển Eyeball. Điều này có thể hữu ích nếu thuật toán của bạn có độ chệch cao, ví dụ như nếu nó không fit tốt với tập huấn luyện.
+Ngoài các kỹ thuật được mô tả trước đây để giải quyết độ chệch cao, đôi khi tôi cũng thực hiện phân tích lỗi trên *dữ liệu huấn luyện*, theo một giao thức tương tự như phân tích lỗi trên tập phát triển Eyeball. Điều này có thể hữu ích nếu thuật toán của bạn có độ chệch cao, ví dụ như nếu nó không khớp tốt với tập huấn luyện.

 > For example, suppose you are building a speech recognition system for an app and have collected a training set of audio clips from volunteers.
 If your system is not doing well on the training set, you might consider listening to a set of ~100 examples that the algorithm is doing poorly on to understand the major categories of training set errors.
 Similar to the dev set error analysis, you can count the errors in different categories: